OnyX Mac disk utility tool

 Is OnyX safe?

 Another way to ensure that you won’t harm your computer is to use the version of OnyX that matches your current operating system.
-If you haven’t upgraded to Catalina yet, Titanium software (OnyX’s developer) has every past version of the app available for download on their website.
+If you haven’t upgraded to the latest macOS version yet, Titanium software (OnyX’s developer) has every past version of the app available for download on their website.
+It comes in handy for those users who love older macOS versions; however, according to the developers, older versions of the app are no longer supported.
+It means that some security or operation issues may emerge eventually.

 In inexperienced hands, a powerful tool like OnyX can do a lot of accidental damage.
 Unlike other disk analyzers, which often make suggestions or mark certain files as off-limits for deletion, OnyX’s commitment to control means that a casual user might end up deleting something important or changing settings to the point that their Mac becomes unusable.
 It’s important that if you plan on using a technically sophisticated tool like OnyX, you have the technical skills to use it safely.

 As I mentioned before, OnyX is a powerful Mac optimization utility.
 In the right hands, it’s got the power and flexibility to deliver great results.
 It doesn’t require much space and is incredibly stable.
-But if you’d like to go beyond just cleaning and tune your Mac in more ways, check out these 5 Onyx alternatives — hope you’ll pick the right tool for your needs.
+But if you’d like to go beyond just cleaning and tune your Mac in more ways, or would like more automation from an app, check out these OnyX alternatives — hope you’ll pick the right tool for your needs.